 Chris Grollnek has earned numerous military and police certifications.
 As the former Secretary of the International Association of Undercover Officers, Inc., Chris maintains memberships in the National Tactical Police Officers Association (NTOA), Texas Tactical Police Officers Association (TTPOA), and the Texas Municipal Police Association (TMPA).

 Additional achievements during Grollnek’s police time include oversight for subordinate officers throughout the department.
-Chris Grollnek graduated the ILEA school of Professional Standards, Ethics, and Internal Affairs as a certified investigator.
-Chris has been awarded multiple merit awards and unit commendations for his tireless efforts in community safety endeavors including the Police Shield for bravery during a critical incident.
-Prior to joining the McKinney Police Department, Grollnek was a member of the United States Marine Corps from 1992 through 2003.
+As a certified investigator, Chris Grollnek graduated from the ILEA school of Professional Standards, Ethics, and Internal Affairs.
+In addition, Chris has been awarded multiple merit awards and unit commendations for his tireless efforts in community safety endeavors, including the Police Shield for bravery during a critical incident.
+Before joining the McKinney Police Department, Grollnek was a United States Marine Corps member from 1992 through 2003.
 Chris Grollnek spent his final three years with the Marines as Reserve Battalion Operations Chief and Armory Staff Noncommissioned Officer in Charge for the 4th Reconnaissance Battalion in San Antonio, Texas.
 Grollnek served in various capacities with the Marines, including Master Instructor, Weapons Expert, Senior Drill Instructor, and Close Combat Instructor.

 In March 2012, Chris Grollnek received his Master of Science in Administration of Justice and Security with a 4.0 GPA graduating with honors from the University of Phoenix.
-In October of 2011, Chris Grollnek was inducted into the National Criminal Justice Honor Society in the Eta Theta chapter of Alpha Phi Sigma at the University of Phoenix, Inc.
+Additionally, in October of 2011, Chris Grollnek was inducted into the National Criminal Justice Honor Society in the Eta Theta chapter of Alpha Phi Sigma at the University of Phoenix, Inc.

 Recognized for his service to the community, Chris Grollnek has donated his time and energy to a wide range of philanthropic causes on a local, state, and national level.
-Over the years, Grollnek has volunteered at the McKinney Independent School District gang and awareness group; the Nexus Recovery Center, Inc.; the Texas Substance Abuse Prevention Coalition; and Scott’s Helping Hands, which he cofounded in 2007 to address issues of adolescent substance abuse.
+Over the years, Grollnek has volunteered at the McKinney Independent School District gang and awareness group; the Nexus Recovery Center, Inc.; the Texas Substance Abuse Prevention Coalition; and Scott’s Helping Hands, which he co-founded in 2007 to address issues of adolescent substance abuse.
 Away from his work, Chris Grollnek enjoys all manner of recreational activities, practicing digital photography and reading whenever possible.
-Along with his family, Chris Grollnek is retired and resides in McKinney, Texas.
+Along with his family, Chris Grollnek is retired and resides in Dallas, Texas.